divider

 Use sunscreen and lip balm: The strong wind and exposure to the direct sun at high altitudes can harm your skin during the tour.
 So make sure to use sunscreen and lip balm every day.

-Wear warm layers: At high altitudes, the weather conditions can be changed drastically, so even while visiting during the best time, make sure to carry warm clothes.
+Wear warm layers: At high altitudes, the weather conditions can change drastically, so even while visiting during the best time, make sure to carry warm clothes.
 You can also carry a sleeping bag to maintain hygiene and a small pillow if you like.

 Listen to your body: Everybody has different levels of athletic ability and fitness.
 Therefore, never attempt to walk at a high altitude with someone physically stronger and more resilient than you.
 Always go at your own pace, and let your tour guide and operator know right away if you feel uneasy or notice the AMS sigh.